cpiponiot/sustainable_logging/main.md

 ![](main_files/figure-html/illustr_vextReal_uncert-1.png)<!-- -->

-Only the "longCycle" scenario maintains high levels of timber volume and a constant production after 1000 years; it can be considered sustainable.
+Only the "longCycle" scenario maintains high levels of timber volume and a constant production after 1000 years.

-## Configurations of logging that are sustainable
+## What criteria for sustainability?

+# What affects sustainability

 For now we consider logging sustainable if the production (max-likelihood) stays constant during the first 100 cycles.

-### In perfect conditions
+## Logging cycle and intensity

 The following picture shows the proportion of extracted volume compared to the expected logging intensity over the first 100 cycles.
 If this proportion is 1, then logging can be considered sustainable.